aaz25/431-2021/classes/class01/README.md

 # 431 Class 01: 2021-08-24

 This is the README for Class 01 of Professor Love's 431 course for Fall 2021.
+Each class' README serves as a starting point (a home) for that class session.

 ## How do I get to this README page?